HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </hvml>
 ```

-In Version 4, we use `on` attribute in `test` element and use multiple `match` elements with different `for` attribute values.
+In Version 4, we use `on` attribute in the `test` element and use multiple `match` elements with different `for` attribute values.
-When use `on` attribute with a verb element, the evulated result of the `on` attribute value will become the executed result of the verb element.
+When using `on` attribute with a verb element, the evulated result of the `on` attribute value will become the executed result of the verb element.
 Here, the executed result of the `test` element will be a string having only two letters like `zh`, `en`, `fr`, and so on.

-Obviously, you can easily see that the `test` element and its child `match` elements define a muliple-branche control flow
+Obviously, you can easily see that the `test` element and its child `match` elements define a multiple branching control flow
 like `if-else if-else if-else` or `switch-case` in other programming languages.

 You may notice that we use a special attribute called `exclusively` in some `match` elements.